phuse-org/CTDasRDF/doc/DataMappingAndConversion.md

-# Exporing TTL from Stardog
+# Exporting TTL from Stardog

 A TTL file is constructed from within Stardog Studio using this query, then saving as TTL:
 ./SPARQL/ConstructTT.rq